Seb21x/AI-notes/README.md

 - [Functions](#functions)

 ## Description
-This is my first bigger AI related project.
-I aim to make this aplication stuffed with AI tools like voice to text, image text recognition and many more.
-Plese keep in mind that this was my first bigger project so it may have some bugs or errors
+This is my first bigger AI related project so it may have some bugs or errors.
+I aim to make this aplication stuffed with AI tools :)

 ## HowToRun
 Run app.py, wait for program to compile, first compilation might take some time.
 Then go to this link: http://127.0.0.1:5000